leander-ds/conmet/index.md

 ## Tutorial

-In the [tutorial](https://github.com/leander-ds/conmet/tree/master/Tutorial) folder you can find information about how to use the application.
+[Here](https://github.com/leander-ds/conmet/tree/master/Tutorial/Tutorial.pdf) you can find a tutorial on how to use the application.
 You can also test ConMET by using the [example datasets](https://github.com/leander-ds/conmet/tree/master/Example%20Data).

 ## How to access the application: